ShadowRZ/fuuka-bot/docs/src/commands.md

 Ping the bot, print the time elpased to receive the message.

+## `ping-admin`

+Ping the admin user for convenience of bridged users.

+_Requires a defined admin user._

 ## `send_avatar`

 In a reply, send the avatar of the person being replied to.